-The Company is progressing the construction of the Chvaletice demonstration plant, which is intended to produce the equivalent of 32kg per day of HPEMM or 100kg per day of HPMSM, and will deliver high-purity manganese products to interested prospective customers for testing and qualification.
-It will also enable process optimization and testing for final product development and serve as a testing and training facility for future operators.
-The demonstration plant is expected to operate for up to three years and will also be available for testing of potential additional feedstock for the commercial plant.
+The Company's Chvaletice demonstration plant, which is intended to produce the equivalent of 32kg per day of HPEMM or 100kg per day of HPMSM, and will deliver high-purity manganese products to interested prospective customers for testing and qualification, was delivered to site in early-September 2022.
+Following inspection and assembly, the commissioning commenced on a module-by-module basis in early November 2022.
+Once commissioned, on-spec products of HPEMM and HPMSM are expected in the first quarter of 2023, after which the Company will then commence deliveries of demonstration plant samples to customers.
+The demonstration plant will also enable process optimization and testing for final product development and serve as a testing and training facility for future operators.
+It is expected to operate for up to three years and will also be available for testing of potential additional feedstock for the commercial plant.